SegFaulty/RestInCloud/src/Ric/Client/README.md

 * addServer - add a replication client
 * removeServer - remove a replication client
 * copyServer - connected server to targetServer
-* checkConsistency - check files and version off all servers
+* checkConsistency - check files and version off all servers (optionally only for {pattern} matching files)

 a cluster is a bunch of servers, where all of them are added (addServer) to all servers, every server is a replicant of every server .. u got it